Amir Abrashi: Senior team

-Abrashi's impressive performance in the reserve team caught the attention of the first team coach Mathias Walther, who included the 18-year-old in his squad for the Challenge League class against La Chaux-de-Fonds on 27 April 2008.
+Abrashi's impressive performance in the reserve team caught the attention of the first team coach Mathias Walther, who included the 18-year-old in his squad for the Challenge League class against FC La Chaux-de-Fonds on 27 April 2008.
 Abrashi came on as a 67th-minute substitute for fellow Albanian Sehar Fejzulahi in the 1–0 away loss.
-He made 2 more appearances off the bench for the senior side against FC Lugano and SR Delémont, respectively.
+He made 2 more appearances off the bench for the senior side against Lugano and SR Delémont, respectively.

 Abrashi had his breakthrough season during the 2008–09 campaign where he played 24 matches and scored once.
 That goal came on 8 August 2008 in the 0–2 away win at La Chaux-de-Fonds.
 He also retained his spot in the 2009–10 season, making 28 league appearances and scoring 3 goals as Winterthur finished 3rd in the championship, missing out the promotion play-off for only 3 points.

-Abrashi made 55 league appearances and 3 cup appearances, scoring 5 goals before leaving for top flight side Grasshopper Club Zürich.
+Abrashi made 55 league appearances and 3 cup appearances, scoring 5 goals before leaving for top flight side Grasshopper.